soodoku/tldr/summaries/27_noise.md

 ### Why does 'noise' go unnoticed?

-1. Motivated reasoning: we are looking to agree and storytell why the number we see makes sense
+1. Motivated reasoning:
+    * others are looking to agree and storytell why the number we see makes sense
+    * False-consensus effect---we believe others will agree so we don't actively solicit opinions from others
+2. Principal agent problem --- managers don't really care
+3. People are busy

 ### Fun Facts